 Here’s Chris again, “The tendency to focus on task apart from purpose is understandable and natural.
 Our task is a challenge, but it may also strike us as manageable: With even a little vision we can see the patch of ground before us and pull up our sleeves and get to work.
 This is an enterprise we can understand, a project we can accomplish.
 We will clear the ground, tear out the brambles, remove the rocks, and till the soil.
 We will sow seeds and cultivate the growing plants and pray for a great harvest.
 We will sing about our work while we are working and we will work knowing that God is indeed pleased with this kind of work.” [p.
 18]

 But, the task is not the purpose.
-God has called out a people from Genesis to Revelation to serve as witnesses to God’s magnificence, power, holiness, mercy and grace.
+From Genesis to Revelation, God has called out a people to serve as witnesses to God’s magnificence, power, holiness, mercy and grace.
 Worship is the reason for the Church’s existence.
 Evangelism and discipleship flow from the encounter with the God of our salvation.

-I believe from the bottom of my heart that when congregations focused on their God-given purpose, which is worship – and worship understood as face-down surrender before the God of the Bible – the controversies over non-issues will cease to be controversies.
+I believe from the bottom of my heart that when congregations focus on their God-given purpose, which is worship – and worship understood as face-down surrender before the God of the Bible – the controversies over non-issues will cease to be controversies.

 Here at Palm West Community Church, we pursue the glory of God through Christ-centered, Spirit-empowered, Bible-based preaching, teaching, prayer, and music.
 We are vibrant in our adoration and praise, our lament, and our supplication and thanksgiving.
 We seek to build up each Christ-follower in their faith and daily walk with Him.